Belgrade: Recent period

 In 2014, Belgrade Waterfront, an urban renewal project, was initiated by the Government of Serbia and its Emirati partner, Eagle Hills Properties.
-Around €3.5 billion was to be jointly invested by the Serbian government and their Emirati partners.
+Over 4 billion Euros was invested so far jointly by the Serbian government and their Emirati partners by May 2025.
+By May 2025 it has opened 10,000 working places, opened 900 companies within Belgrade Waterfront and sold over 10,000 apartments.
+So far it is build 6,000 apartments, 3,000 is currently under construction and over 6,000 is more planned.
 The project includes office and luxury apartment buildings, five-star hotels, a shopping mall and the envisioned 'Belgrade Tower'.
-The project is, however, quite controversial—there are a number of uncertainties regarding its funding, necessity, and its architecture's arguable lack of harmony with the rest of the city.
+Plan is to triple current project and investment in total of over 12 billion Euros.

 In addition to Belgrade Waterfront, the city is under rapid development and reconstruction, especially in the area of Novi Beograd, where (as of 2020) apartment and office buildings were under construction to support the burgeoning Belgrade IT sector, now one of Serbia's largest economic players.
 In September 2020, there were around 2000 active construction sites in Belgrade.
 The city budget for 2023 stood at 205,5 billion dinars (1.750 billion Euros).
-The budget for the city of Belgrade has been estimated to be more than 2 billion Euros for 2024.